Skip to Main Content

 How much does an SR-22 cost in Texas?

-In Texas, obtaining an SR-22 certificate generally ranges between $15 to $25.
+In Texas, the cost of an SR-22 certificate generally ranges between $15 to $25.
 While this fee is relatively modest, the larger financial impact comes in the form of increased auto insurance rates.
-An SR-22 is often needed due to severe driving infractions, such as DUIs, significant accidents or multiple traffic violations, which lead to the suspension or revocation of one’s driving license.
+An SR-22 is often needed due to severe driving infractions, such as DUIs, significant accidents or multiple traffic violations, which may lead to the suspension or revocation of your driver’s license.

 Beyond the direct expenses associated with the SR-22 certification and potential insurance rate hikes, Texas drivers might also have to contend with a $100 license reinstatement fee payable to the Texas Department of Public Safety.